ezraroi/Human-AI-Collab/dynamic-transitional-object-dto.md

 - Relate to AI as if it has inner life

 ### Relations (Wiring)
-- **Ontological Classification Of:** AI
+- Ontological Classification Of → AI
-- **Occupies:** Potential Space
+- Occupies → Potential Space
+- Gating Condition For → Functional Thirdness
+- Enables → Functional Alterity
-- **Requires:** Relation-shifting, mandatory verification, Iron Man Mentality
+- Requires → Relation-shifting, mandatory verification, [Iron Man Mentality](iron-man-mentality.md)
-- **Contrasted Withp**: Otto's Notebook (Extended Mind), MKO (Vygotskian partner), Subject Supposed to Know
+- Contrasted With → Otto's Notebook (Extended Mind), [MKO](mko-more-knowledgeable-other.md) (Vygotskian partner), [Subject Supposed to Know](subject-supposed-to-know-sss.md)
-- **Supports:** Third Intelligence architecture, Alpha-Function activation
+- Supports → Third Intelligence architecture, Alpha-Function activation
-- **Failure When:** Collapses to Subject or passive tool
+- Failure When → Collapses to Subject or passive tool

 ### Notes
-**Critical distinction:** DTO doesn't mean AI IS transitional object (that would anthropomorphize).
+Critical distinction: DTO doesn't mean AI IS transitional object (that would anthropomorphize).
 It means AI FUNCTIONS AS transitional object when held in proper relational stance by user.